refresh-bio/protestar/README.md

 * The subset of ESM Atlas used in the experiments can be downloaded from [ESM subset](https://polslpl-my.sharepoint.com/:u:/g/personal/sdeorowicz_polsl_pl/EZlvCxYITEhNuXJeorf5vggBQlwCuBiEu6vzoUmEutAtoA?e=fYI6an) (1.6 GB file).

 ## Known issues and limitations
-* After the decompression of CIF and PDB files, the formating of the tables may be a bit different than the original one.
+* After decompression of CIF files, the formating of tables may be a bit different than the original one.
 The contents is, however, the same.
-This will be fixed in one of the future releases.
-* In atom tables (CIF, PDB) we support only ATOM and HETATM sections.
-Thus other lines, like ANISOU, SIGUIJ will be skipper.
-This will be fixed in one on the future releases.

 ## Citing